picasticks/StravaClubTracker/README.md

 ## Legal

-This software library is provided under the terms of the GNU GPL.
+This software library is protected by copyright and provided under the terms of the GNU GPL.
 See [LICENSE](LICENSE?raw=true) for details.

 This library is designed to be used by applications that comply with [Strava's Terms of Service](https://www.strava.com/legal/terms) and other terms, including its privacy policy and API agreement.
 Of note, Strava's [API Agreement](https://www.strava.com/legal/api) states that the API should not be used to enable virtual races or competitions, or to replicate Strava sites, services or products.
-While I don't think this library would be particularly useful for any of those, if you're thinking of adapting it for a non-permitted use, please don't.
+If you're thinking of adapting this library for a non-permitted use, please don't.

 <hr />